gmondada/swift-on-android/Docs/exploring-apk-debugging.md

 Attaching a process by name does no work, at least not with the `lldb` provides in the NDK or in the swift toolchain.
 A fix exists in the llvm.org project.
 It's part of the commits listed above.

+NOTE: On Android, attaching by name is equivalent to attaching by app ID, since processes spawned by Zygote use the app ID as their process name.

 ### Deadlock when loading modules

 The swift toolchain `lldb` hangs on `process attach...`, when loading modules.